YangLiu1024/LearnAndShare/JS/basic/basic_knowledge.md

   Math.min(), Math.random() return [0, 1)
 18. Boolean(var) => true when var has value, false when var has not value.
   0, "", -0, null, undefined, NaN, false => their Boolean(v) is false
-19. if a variable is used without declared, regard as declared as var
+19. variable scope ccould be declared as local(declared in function) and global(out of function). local variable could only be accessed within function. if a variable is used without declared before, regard as declared as global.
+And global variable can be accessed by all scripts and all functions on the web.
 20. switch statement use strict match ===, and need to add break for each case
 21. js loop
     - for (statement1; statement2; statement3), general for sentence